 - Android build tools version 19.1

 - Android NDK r13 or later

 - Gradle (will be downloaded and installed automatically if missing)

-- JDK 6 or later (either OpenJDK or Oracle JDK) - JDK 9 is untested as of now
+- JDK 6 or later (either OpenJDK or Oracle JDK) - JDK 9 & 10 do not work with current Gradle.

 Setting up the buildsystem¶

 Set the environment variable ANDROID_HOME to point to the Android SDK.